owl73/westmarch-landol/index.md

 the kingdom of Landol and beyond by the promise of the wonder of what was lost and what lies beyond.***

 ***The Angstrom Sword!
 Metri's lore!
-The Knowledge of the Vat people!
+Knowledge of the Vat person!
 The Tales of Old can again be discovered!***

 ***But Adventurers Beware!
 Many Things lurk in The Unknown.